yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-java-interoperability.markdown

 page_id: 63799325
 ---

-{summary}This page is focused on designing interoperable classes manually, and some related advanced features.{summary}
+{% summary %}This page is focused on designing interoperable classes manually, and some related advanced features.{% endsummary %}

 {% refer %}The [.Net-Java Example] demonstrates many .NET-Java interoperability features.{% endrefer %}